-Elizabeth Crawford is a sculptor, illustrator, and educator living in Minneapolis, Minnesota.
+Elizabeth Crawford is a children’s book illustrator and writer, sculptor, and photographer living in Minneapolis, Minnesota, on Wahpekute land.
 She received her BA from Colorado College, Colorado Springs, and her MFA from Pratt Institute, New York City.
-She has had a long love affair with clay, creating and exhibiting sculpture since 1989.
+In a long love affair with clay, she has created and exhibited sculpture since 1989.
 Her ceramic murals and installations appear in schools and outdoor spaces in Minnesota and New York.

 In 2000, she began photographing her sculpture in environments as children’s book illustrations.
-In 2003, Elizabeth illustrated her first children’s book, Cave: An Evocation of the Beginnings of Art, by Richard Lewis.
-After working as a publications director, she returned to illustration in 2015 with a readers series developed by Tools of the Mind, creating several books with this educational group.
+In 2003, Elizabeth illustrated her first children’s book with Touchstone Center Publications, Cave: An Evocation of the Beginnings of Art, by Richard Lewis.
+After working as a publications director, she returned to illustration in 2015 with a iPad readers series developed by Tools of the Mind, publishing several books with this educational group.

-Elizabeth draws, sculpts, and photographs in the attic studio of her Minneapolis home, occasionally interrupted and always supported by her human and non-human animal family.
+In her attic studio, Elizabeth assembles and photographs the plants she collects, occasionally interrupted and always supported by her human and non-human animal family.

 Elizabeth is represented by Victoria Wells Arms of Wells Arms Literary LLC in association with HG Literary.